jdwilson4/NetSurv/README.md

 - **Nathaniel T. Stevens**, Assistant Professor of Statistics, University of San Francisco.
 Contributor.

-Please send any comments or questions to the developer James D. Wilson at jdwilson4@usfca.edu.
+Please send any comments, bugs, or questions to the developer James D. Wilson at jdwilson4@usfca.edu.